-Food Processing and its parent company, Putman Media, are proud and honored to present the inaugural class of Influential Women in Manufacturing.
+Food Processing and its parent company, Putman Media, with the help of sponsoring partner Rockwell Automation, are proud and honored to present the inaugural class of Influential Women in Manufacturing.
 The program, which launched in early 2018, seeks to recognize women who are effecting change in manufacturing and industrial production.
 There are 22 women in all receiving the designation of a 2018 Influential Woman in Manufacturing, three of which work in food and beverage.
 We will be highlighting all three women on FoodProcessing.com.

 Our first honoree we'll be highlighting is Kelly Finch, Director of Technology for O-AT-KA Milk Products Coop.
 Finch was nominated by Jill Smith, Senior Director at ERP provider Aptean.

 Finch began her career at O-AT-KA in 1992 as assistant to the CEO and quickly found a passion for manufacturing, said Smith when nominating Finch.
 By 1994, she was named systems administrator within the newly formed IT department – a role in which she laid the groundwork for O-AT-KA's first network.

 "Her leadership has resulted in many technological advancements that emphasize the company's commitment to delivering a safe and quality product to consumers," added Smith.

 Among the IWiM committee, we were thrilled when Finch accepted the nomination.
 Hers is a story that inspires.
 While Smith offered us a glimpse of what makes Finch an influential woman, we wanted to get to know more about the woman behind the computer.
 We sent Finch the following questions and she didn't disappoint with her answers.

 Tell us, what motivates you?